marciopocebon/AutoLoader-1/README.md

 #### USAGE

 An example implementation can be found in the sample directory.
-The *autoload.php* file can be placed the topmost directory of your project, For best performance, it's best to keep all of your class files in a separate directory away from the rest of your project.
+The *autoloader.php* file can be placed the topmost directory of your project, For best performance, it's best to keep all of your class files in a separate directory away from the rest of your project.
 This helps to limit unnecessary overhead caused by traversing the file system.